azavea/geowave-geomesa-comparative-analysis/docs/report.md

 #### Choice of Space Filling Curve

-GeoMesa supports space filling curve indexes named Z-order and XZ indexes, while GeoWave supports Hilbert curves.
-These different space filling curve implementations have different properties that affect performance, such as the number of false-positives returned and number of duplicate entries to be indexed.
-You can read more about these differences in performance characteristics in _Appendix F: Details of Performance Test Conclusions_.
+GeoMesa supports the space filling curve indexes named Z-order and XZ indexes, while GeoWave supports Hilbert curves.
+These space filling curve implementations have different properties that affect performance, such as the number of false positives returned and number of duplicate entries to be indexed.
+You can read more about the differences in performance characteristics in _Appendix F: Details of Performance Test Conclusions_.

 #### Sharding

-By default, GeoMesa uses "sharding", which is the technique of prefixing indexes with a discrete number of shard IDs in order to better distribute the data across nodes of a cluster.
-There is a tradeoff between increasing distribution while decreasing locality, which has an affect on performance.
+By default, GeoMesa uses "sharding", a technique of prefixing indices with a discrete number of shard IDs in order to better distribute the data across nodes of a cluster.
+There is a trade-off between increasing distribution while decreasing locality, which has an effect on performance.
 GeoWave has the ability to shard, although in GeoWave it's called partitioning the data.
 You can create a compound index with any of the GeoWave indexing strategies in order to partition.
-Unlike GeoMesa, GeoWave partitioning is not on by default.
-It is also configurable: you can decide on the number of partitions (i.e. shards) that you want, and determine whether or not it's a round robin or hashing strategy that determines the partition ID.
+Unlike GeoMesa, GeoWave partitioning is not enabled by default.
+It is also configurable: you can decide on the number of partitions (i.e. shards) you want, and determine whether or not it's a round robin or hashing strategy that determines the partition ID.
 GeoMesa's sharding seems to only use a hashing algorithm and a non-configurable number of shards.

 #### Periodicity

 To get around the problem of unbounded dimensions, such as time, the concept of "periodicity" is used in both GeoMesa and GeoWave.
-This feature is similar to a shard, in that it prefixes an index.
-A simple way to think of periodicity is that you are binning each space filling curve into one period, for example, for each week.
+This feature is similar to a shard, in that it prefixes an index with some ID.
+A simple way to think of periodicity is that it bins each space filling curve into one period; for example, for one week.
-In GeoWave, you can configure any dimension to have a periodicity, and a configurable length.
+In GeoWave, you can configure any dimension to have a periodicity of a configurable length.
-You can also configure the periodicity of the time dimension to day, week, month, or year.
+With GeoMesa, you can configure the periodicity of the time dimension to day, week, month, or year.

 #### Tiered indexing vs XZ index

 GeoMesa uses an XZ index to handle non-point data, which allows the data to be stored at specific space filling curve resolutions based on the the size of the geometry.
 GeoWave uses a technique called tiered indexing to handle this issue.
 The technical differences between the two approaches are beyond the scope of this document; however it's important to note the difference in approach because of the performance implications.
-One major difference between the two approaches is that the XZ approach does not store any duplicates of data, while the Tiered strategy can store up to four copies of an entry.
+One major difference between the two approaches is that the XZ approach does not store any duplicates of data, while the tiered strategy can store up to four copies of an entry.

 ### Other features